Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 Old-style serif fonts

-This serif font style originated in 1465, shortly after Gutenberg invented the movable type printing press.
+Old-style serif font originated in 1465, shortly after Gutenberg invented the movable type printing press.

 These fonts are characterized by a small difference between thick and thin lines, as well as curves that connect the serifs to the strokes.